Have you ever eaten rabbit? Well, funny story, I never had until I began to raise rabbits.

 Now, we are on to the Greek version of rabbit stew.
 The recipe appears very simple but also very delicious.

-So for those of you all that are considering raising meat rabbits but weren’t really sure what you’d do with them, I hope that these 31 recipes have no inspired you in your culinary efforts.
+So for those of you all that are considering raising meat rabbits but weren’t really sure what you’d do with them, I hope that these 31 rabbit recipes have now inspired you in your culinary efforts.